 Getting a pardon in the state of Georgia can be a simple process, but many people tend to have misconceptions about how a pardon works.

 To help, here are some important facts you might need to know about the pardon process.

-Pardons may only be applied for five years after a person has completed his or her prison sentence.
+- Pardons may only be applied for 5 years after a person has completed his or her prison sentence.
 This includes the completion of parole and probation.

-A request for a pardon takes six to nine months to be processed.
+- A request for a pardon takes 6 to 9 months to be processed.

 For more information, visit the State Board of Pardons and Parole website.

 Georgia native, Rachael Wheeler works as a Web Support Specialist for GeorgiaGov.
 She writes about a variety of current topics relevant to the Georgia government.